Consistency in web and graphic design allows you to establish a brand and deliver your message properly giving you credibility.

 A big part of consistency in design is picking the right fonts and the right icons, sticking with them, and leveraging the most of both.

 Let’s start then!
-You can follow along by creating a free account and customizing a template from the infographic gallery.
+You can follow along by creating a free account to access Piktochart’s infographic maker and customize a template from an extensive gallery of pre-made infographic templates.

 3 Tips For Selecting The Right Fonts